The Pinball Arcade: Tables

 Tables were previously available in season packs and pro packs allowing players to buy all tables of a season at once.
 Since the loss of the Bally/Williams license, tables are available in manufacturer packs with other manufacturers, such as Gottlieb/Premier, being split into multiple packs.
 Although tables are not necessarily released to all platforms and/or regions simultaneously, there are currently 101 published tables. (including The Addams Family: Gold Edition and Williams/Bally games.)

 Pro Menus

 In late October 2012, FarSight began to release "Pro Menu" upgrades for previously released tables.
 The upgrade lets the player control the camera to look around the table, control the ball, learn tips from pro players, and view the coin door and use the operator's menu.
 For Scared Stiff, it also grants the ability to turn off family mode with an uncensored voice-over.
 Pro Menus are not available on all tables due to the lack of features that didn't exist on the actual tables.

 Exclusive tables

 The Addams Family Special Collector's Gold Edition (The Addams Family table with gold accents as well as software and game play enhancements) was available through "Gold Mode" exclusively to Kickstarter backers who donated over $100.

-Abandoned

-Farsight confirmed they will no longer support PlayStation 3, citing it as a result of the PS3 hardware.
-It is also likely that the Wii U and Xbox 360 versions were discontinued due to both platforms' irrelevance and current successors (Xbox One and Nintendo Switch).